mjago/PBuf/README.md

 in this way, the priorities may be worked out ahead of time, and the configuration stored as constant data for rapid use, freeing the user of much of the decision-making in real-time.

-When looked at in this way the prioritised buffer implementation makes sense - entire payloads are redirected in an instant, and yet maintain their self-referential integrity.
-Too much information of higher importance pushes lesser information 'out of the back of the queue in a natural pre-planned and real-time efficient way.
+When looked at in this way the prioritised buffer implementation makes sense - entire payloads are re-directed in an instant, and yet maintain their self-referential integrity.
+Too much information of higher importance pushes lesser information 'out of the back of the queue' in a natural pre-planned and real-time efficient way.
 Played against a potentially inconsistent network it makes all the more sense to do the work ahead of time and configure for the eventuality with payload priority.
+Buffer size of 4 - priority size of
+8 - no problem.

 ## Configuration